Are you an adviser? Go to Unbiased Pro

 Statutory sick pay offers a minimum source of income if you aren’t part of an occupational sick pay scheme.
 To be eligible, you need to meet some minimum requirements, including:

-• you need to have fully started work with your employer
+• You need to have fully started work with your employer

-• you need to have been sick for four or more days (including non-working days)
+• You need to have been sick for four or more days (including non-working days)

-• you need to earn on average £123 a week before tax
+• You need to earn on average £123 a week before tax

-• you are not in an excluded group, such as being self-employed, have exceeded 28 weeks of SSP, or are receiving another form of statutory pay.
-A full list of excluded criteria can be found on Citizens Advice
+• You are not in an excluded group, such as being self-employed, have exceeded 28 weeks of SSP, or are receiving another form of statutory pay.

-Determining your eligibility for sick pay can be more tricky if you’re an agency worker, as your working status can vary depending on your contract.
 For example, you may be eligible for occupational sick pay from the moment you begin working on a new contract, or you may need to wait 12 weeks to be enrolled on a workplace sick pay scheme.
 In this case, you would likely need to use statutory sick pay as your backup.

 If you’re on a zero hours contract, you may be given sick pay by your employer, however you will likely need to ask for it.
 If you aren’t satisfied with your employer’s reason for not giving you sick pay, you can appeal by contacting the HMRC Statutory Payments Disputes Team.